 Red-spot Cardinalfish

-The Red-spot Cardinalfish (Ostorhinchus parvulus) is a stunning saltwater fish known for its unique appearance and behavior.
+The Red-spot Cardinalfish (Ostorhinchus parvulus) is a small, peaceful nocturnal reef fish — reef-safe, shoaling and easy to keep.

 Red-spot Cardinalfish